NR-SSOR right preconditioned RRGMRES for arbitrary singular systems and least squares problems: Convergence theory of GMRES for singular systems

-In \cite{BW}, it was also pointed out that even if $\ran(A^\trans) = \ran(A)$, if $\vector{b} \notin \ran(A)$, the least squares problem (\ref{GMRES}) becomes very ill-conditioned.
-(The condition number of the Hessenberg matrix arising in each iteration of GMRES becomes very large.)

-If $A$ is a GP matrix, GMRES determines a solution of (\ref{lineq}) for all $\vector{b}\in \ran(A)$ and for all initial vector $\vector{x}_{0}$ (\cite{BW}, Theorem 2.6).
+If $A$ is a GP matrix, GMRES determines a solution of (\ref{lineq}) for all $\vector{b}\in \ran(A)$ and for all initial vector $\vector{x}_{0}$ (\cite[Theorem 2.6]{BW}).
 Moreover, GMRES determines a solution of (\ref{lineq}) for all $\vector{b}\in \ran(A)$ and for all initial vector $\vector{x}_{0}$ if and only if $A$ is a GP matrix (\cite{HS}, Theorem 2.8).
+Even if $A$ is a GP matrix and $\vector{b} \in \ran(A)$, it was reported in \cite{MR} that the least squares problem (\ref{GMRES}) can become very ill-conditioned before breakdown in finite precision arithmetic.
+Furthermore, if $A$ is GP and is not EP, there exists $\vector{b} \notin \ran(A)$ such that GMRES breaks down at iteration step $1$ without giving a least squares solution of (\ref{lstsq}) (\cite[Theorem 2.6]{HS}).